Here’s quite a specific question from a reader looking at gold mining shares vs physical gold bullion.

 This comparison can also be made using the HUI to Gold Ratio chart.

 This chart plots the price of the HUI index divided by the price of gold.
 Showing that apart from a few years leading up to 2004, the HUI Gold BUGS Index to Gold ratio has fallen since 2000.
-This is another way of showing that since the start of the current bull market, gold mining shares have not done much better than gold itself.
+This is another way of showing that since the start of the current bull market, gold mining shares have not done any better than gold itself.

 Short Term Comparison of Gold Bullion vs Gold Mining Shares